Sloq/Fire_Chief_Squirtle/README.md

   let splashPositionX = this.x + 3;
   let splashPositionY = this.y;
 ```
+The backend was built with Node.js and serves responses from a MongoDB database.

 ## Future Features

 * New enemy classes that employ different/more complex logic
 * Add sound effects and background music
-* Have extinguished enemies drop gems that can power up Squirtle until it evolves and upgrades his water splash
+* Have gems power up Squirtle to upgrades it's water splash